Michael Douglas: Political activities

 Douglas is a registered Democrat and has donated money to the campaigns of Barack Obama, Christopher Dodd, Al Franken, Edward Markey, Michael Bloomberg, and Joe Biden.

 Douglas is a member of the Council on Foreign Relations (CFR).
 He also a board member of RepresentUs.
 In 2019, Douglas appeared in a short film for RepresentUs titled Unbreaking America: Divided We Fall.
 In 2023, Douglas was a key speaker at the American Democracy Summit in Los Angeles.

 Douglas is on the board of selectors of the Jefferson Awards for Public Service.

+In 2010, Douglas supported a campaign to release Sakineh Mohammadi Ashtiani, an Iranian woman, who, after being convicted of committing adultery in Iran, was sentenced to death by stoning.

+In February 2012, following Douglas's return to the character of financial criminal Gordon Gekko, the Federal Bureau of Investigation released a public service announcement video of Douglas calling on viewers to report financial crime.

+In August 2014, Douglas was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 In October 2023, Douglas signed an open letter expressing support for Israel during the Gaza war.
-In June 2024, Douglas visited Israel and toured the sites of Be'eri and Nova music festival that were hit by the Hamas-led October 7 attacks.
+In June 2024, he visited Israel and toured the sites of Be'eri and Nova music festival that were hit by the Hamas-led October 7 attacks.
 After his tour of the sites, he met with President of Israel Isaac Herzog.
 During his meeting, Douglas described the participants of the pro-Palestinian protests on university campuses as having undergone "brainwashing… because when you try to talk to many of them, there is no education, there's no knowledge."

+In 2023, Douglas served as executive producer and narrator for America's Burning, the political documentary by David Smick which predicts a coming tidal wave of political, social, and economic division in America.